 - Offers overdraft fee forgiveness

-- Only available in 27 states
+- Only open to prospects in 26 states

 - Charges a monthly service fee for those under 65 who don't meet certain criteria

-Visit U.S. Bank | Read our full review of the U.S. Bank Smartly Checking Account.
+Visit U.S. Bank | Read our full U.S. Bank Smartly Checking review.

 Capital One